casks-mutters/list-of-users-and-their-posts/backup/README.md

 CI/CD Success is how high you bounce when you hit bottom.
 I find that the harder I work, the more luck I seem to have.
 DevOps JavaScript Security Content Delivery Network Work hard in silence, let your success be your noise.
 API Backend Neural Networks Virtual Machines CI/CD Distributed Systems Logging IoT I find that the harder I work, the more luck I seem to have.
-Scalability Database Indexing NLP Neural Networks
+Scalability Database Indexing NLP Neural Networks WebSockets If you can dream it, you can do it.
+Stay hungry, stay foolish.
+Python Lambda Functions Firewalls Serverless Event Sourcing Data Pipeline